Trying to Redefine TRADITIONAL Marriage

 The current collapsing Western society would benefit far more from brave people inventing new, more viable ways to long-term pair-bond with spouses (and raise children, if desired) than pretending a permanently broken system isn’t broken.

 If you live near Mexico City, Buenos Aires or Bogotá, Colombia, I’m doing mini-seminars in these cities in November regarding both woman skills and business skills.
-Click here for more information if you would like to join us.

 Want over 35 hours of how-to podcasts on how to improve your woman life and financial life?
 Want to be able to coach with me twice a month?
 Want access to hours of technique-based video and audio?
 The SMIC Program is a monthly podcast and coaching program where you get access to massive amounts of exclusive, members-only Alpha 2.0 content as soon as you sign up, and you can cancel whenever you want.
 Click here for the details.